Pension death benefits and inheritance tax changes from April 2027

 Inheritance tax is paid directly from free estate.

 Derek's total estate value is £2 million, with pension assets accounting for £1 million.
-He dies at age 77 without children.
+He dies at age 77 without children or a spouse or civil partner.

 Mary is not the beneficiary for the free estate, but she is the pension beneficiary.
-She is classified as a non-exempt additional rate taxpayer.
+She is classified as a non-exempt additional rate taxpayer living in England.

 Inheritance tax is calculated as follows: